-More data and less insight are common problems in demand marketing.
+More data and less insight are common problems in the B2B world.
 This deficiency becomes especially pronounced when it comes to decision-making around how to optimize engagement channel strategy and budget.
 Business leaders are often faced with making largely subjective decisions because existing data doesn’t support informed decision making.

 Most businesses aren’t able to answer questions like: